tamphi/CompilerDesign-LLVM/README.md

 # CompilerDesign-LLVM
-Front-end design of compiler, built using LLVM framework and C++
+Front-end design of compiler for C-like language, built using LLVM framework and C++